meobilivang/newsreader-cli/README.md

 ## :dart: Why this app?

 - First thing first, a great chance to brush up my programming skills in general and my Python in specific.
 - I really want to read news in a cooler way.
 Who needs a smart phone/web browser?
-Now I can legitly read news during class on Terminal and people will think that I am hacking into `NASA` :technologist:.
+Now I can legitly read news during class on Terminal and people will think that I am hacking :technologist:.

 ## :gear: Tech Stack